-The regression method is Enter method to analyze the relationship between independent factors and dependent factors.
+The regression method is Enter method to analyze relationship between independent factors and dependent factor.
 The final regression analysis results could be summarized in the following figure.

 Figure 3.
-The summarized result of multiple regression analysis
+The summarized result of multiple regression analysis conclusion for hypothesis test could be summarized in following table.